dodophoenix/kupfer-networkmanager/README.md

 ## install

-run install-ubuntu.sh to copy the
+run `install-ubuntu.sh` to copy the
 `vpn-nmcli.py` file to kupfer plugin dir

 ## dev

-use link-ubuntu.sh to link the `vpn-nmcli.py`
+use `link-ubuntu.sh` to link the `vpn-nmcli.py`
-to the dir
+to the dir for development purpose